A Palatable Palette? Vegetable Cookies!

 Translation from left to right: pumpkin cookies, carrot cookies, gobo (or gobō/gobou) - burdock root cookies, purple sweet potato cookies, and Japanese mugwort (yomogi) cookies.

-• MUGWORT cookie?
-O_o How on earth does that work?
+I was really mind-blown because these are very unusual flavours to pair with pastries or cookies.
+Trust the Japanese to come up with such interesting ideas.
+It's freaking cool to see carrot and gobo cookies especially - I absolutely can't imagine what flavour they would produce in pastry (and they're not even the filling either).
+Mugwort cookie?
+How on earth does that work?
 By the way, it's a plant used to make a certain type of Japanese mochi.
 Since mochi is usually flavourless in itself, I wonder how such a cookie would taste.

-• The colours are totally awesome!
+Moreover, the colours are absolutely pretty!
 Now all they need is a more reddish veggie (red capsicum?) and a bluish veggie (red cabbage or blue corn flower?) and you'd have rainbow coloured cookies of all different flavours!!
-It would be a heck of an impressive display at parties for the dessert/snack section. ^_^
+It would be a heck of an impressive display at parties for the dessert/snack section.

 I saw these at a shopping mall's supermarket both in Kyoto and Osaka... but I forgot the name of the supermarket, and I'm not even sure it was the same chain.
 They had a slightly higher-class feel and sold gourmet food.
 So if you wanna attempt to acquire them, try going to such places.